-The 2021 Innovation Networks Annual Symposium was a free virtual event that all members of the Defence and Security Community, including stakeholders in defence innovation, were encouraged to attend.
+The 2022 Innovation Networks Annual Symposium: Advance Materials is a free virtual event for members of the Defence and Security Community, including stakeholders in defence innovation.

-The Symposium is a unique opportunity for Micro-nets to present their research to the Defence Community, the academic community, and other like-minded stakeholders.
-The goal of this event is to encourage collaboration between participants, sharing of knowledge, creation of relationships, and to promote the development of larger Innovation Networks in these fields.
+The Symposium is a unique opportunity for Micro-nets from the Advanced Materials challenge to present advances in their research to the Defence community, the academic community, and other like-minded stakeholders.
+The goal of this event is to encourage collaboration between participants, share knowledge, and promote the development of larger Innovation Networks in these fields.

-The Challenge - Autonomous Systems for Defence and Security: Trust and Barriers to Adoption
+The Challenge - Advanced Materials for Defence and Security: Seeking Innovation in Detection Avoidance and Physical Protection

 Innovation Networks is an element of the Department of National Defence’s Innovation for Defence Excellence and Security (IDEaS) program.
 It supports the establishment of new and existing networks by stimulating collaboration and the free flow of ideas critical to innovation.
 Academics, industry, and other partners are encouraged to come together to form collaborative Innovation Networks.

 Innovation Networks’ first two Calls for Proposals supported the creation of Micro-nets; smaller networks that perform research on one or more aspects of a larger Innovation Challenge.
 With time, these Micro-nets, along with other networks/participants, will grow and combine to form larger sustainable national Innovation Networks dedicated to further research on a particular Innovation Challenge.